Board of Directors

 - Education: B.A.
 Cultural Anthropology, B.A.
 International Studies with a focus in Latin America from Macalester College (St. Paul, MN).
 M.B.A.
 Supply Chain Management from UW-Madison.

-- Current Career Position: Stay-at-home parent
+- Current Career Position: Part-time project support at Forward Janesville

 - How long have you lived in Rock County?
 Since 2015.

 - What inspires you?
 Growth.
 Prior to becoming a stay-at-home parent, my professional career was focused on fostering community development in both the non-profit and for-profit spheres.
-When I decided to stay at home with my children, I was passionate about creating an environment and providing varied opportunities for them to explore, learn and grow.
+When I decided to stay at home with my children from 2015-2022, I was passionate about creating an environment and providing varied opportunities for them to explore, learn and grow.
 The more I developed my parenting skills, the more I felt that every child should be exposed to environments and experiences that support their growth and development at all age levels, but especially in the formative birth to 4 years.

 - Why did you volunteer to be a board member?
 I volunteered to be a board member because I am passionate about child development and the prospect of opening a children’s museum right here in Rock County – the community is totally ready for it!
 I felt my professional skills would be a good match for what we need to open the museum doors.
 My professional background in non-profit fundraising, administration and program management will be useful as we embark upon a major fundraising campaign and develop the organizational structure for the museum to operate on a day-to-day basis.
 Additionally, my for-profit experience of managing perishable supply chains provides me with a systemic way of thinking and understanding of how to be flexible and responsive, skills that enable us to build sustainability and innovation into the museum.

 - What’s your favorite type of activity or exhibit in a children’s museum?
 This is hard!
 I have been to so many awesome children’s museums.
 In general, my favorite exhibits are the ones the get kids moving, creating and thinking.
 One of the neatest I remember encountering was a seasonal exhibit around the holidays.
 The museum staff recreated a shipping and receiving area where kids could load boxes onto a conveyor belt and then retrieve them to stock a truck or a plane.
 It was interesting to watch kids interact with the different elements – the carts, the boxes, the rollers on the conveyor belt – and then stack boxes, deliver them or just build with them.
-It was something mundane that seemed to be magical once kids got creative with it
+It was something mundane that seemed to be magical once kids got creative with it.

 - Education: MS Counseling from UW-Whitewater; BS Psychology from UW-La Crosse